 Another Portuguese man named Antonio Cabral continued Bensuade’s work in the 1950s and was key in establishing the breed in the United States.
 In 1972 a group of PWD owners formed the Portuguese Water Dog Club of America.
 Here, they brought together both lines of PWDs to create a more diverse genetic pool on which they could grow the breed.

-Today’s PWDs rarely find themselves performing their original jobs, though they still love the water and retrieving.
+Today’s Portuguese Water Dog rarely finds itself performing these original jobs, though still loves the water and retrieving.
 They’re intelligence and work ethic, however, is still frequently called upon for use as service dogs for the hearing impaired, therapy dogs, and as search and rescue dogs.

 But for most Portuguese water dogs, their only job is to be a loving companion to a doting family.
 And that’s something this breed is especially good at.